TheCarsonWest/nerd-emoji/python1/Modules and Packages.md

 **Modules:**
 - Self-contained Python code stored in a file (`*.py`).
-- Contain [[Functions]], classes, or variables that can be imported and used in other Python scripts.
+- Contain [[Python Functions]], classes, or variables that can be imported and used in other Python scripts.
 - Used to organize and reuse code.

 **Packages:**